tatemaguire/CMPM121-D3/PLAN.md

 - [x] implement geolocation watching in this class
 - [x] allow the ability to switch between different movement types
 - [x] use a button to let the player switch
+- [ ] implement saving the cellMap into localStorage
+- [ ] implement loading the cellMap out of storage
+- [x] save and load player inventory
-- [ ] implement local storage of game state
+- [ ] implement function to clear storage and start newgame
+- [ ] create button to start new game